Daniele410/STK/README.md

 ## Description

-**STK** is an application developed to simplify the daily work of developers.
-It provides a set of useful tools to manage files, analyze data, and improve productivity.
-The main goal of the project is to offer a versatile toolkit that is easy to use and easily extendable.
+**STK** is an application designed to visualize music frequencies with corresponding visual effects.
+It analyzes audio files and generates dynamic, frequency-based visualizations.
+The primary goal of the project is to provide a tool that can visually represent audio frequency data through interactive and customizable effects.

 ## Main Features

-- **File Management**: Upload, edit, and save files in various formats.
-- **Data Analysis**: Tools to visualize and manipulate datasets.
-- **Customizable Tools**: Extendability to integrate new features based on user needs.
+- **Music Visualization**: Real-time display of audio frequencies through various visual effects.
+- **Audio Analysis**: Analyzes the frequency spectrum of the input music.
+- **Customizable Effects**: Extendable visual effects that react to different audio frequencies.
+- **Interactive User Interface**: Simple and user-friendly interface for displaying the audio visualization.

 ## Technologies Used

 - **Language**: Java
 - **Framework**: JavaFX for the user interface
+- **Audio Processing**: TarsosDSP for audio analysis
 - **Build Tools**: Maven

 ## Project Structure